 The Fund has implemented a cross-department training initiative.
 The purpose of the training program is to provide the opportunity for staff gain an understanding of other department's day-to-day activities and how each unit contributes to achieving the Fund's mission.
-Due to the COVID-19 pandemic, this training has been suspended but is expected to resume after the Fund resumes normal operating conditions.
+Due to the COVID-19 pandemic, this training has been suspended but is expected to resume soon.

-During the past year, a remote training program has been successfully implemented.
-The Fund now uses a web-based program called Biz Library which contains thousands of trainings in many areas of professional development.
+An on-demand, web-based training program, called Biz Library was successfully implemented during fiscal year 2020-2021.
+The Fund continues to use this program which contains thousands of trainings in many areas of professional development.
 Biz Library has the functionality for supervisors to assign mandatory (either required by law or the Fund) and optional trainings which can be tailored to the individual employee.